kwlwman2/Plot_Stock_Price/README.md

 Thank you so much, and now let's enjoy coding!

 ## Problem
-  When I was reading stock charts, I found that some of the platforms such as Futu, Bloomberg and WSJ had already standardized their selections of trading period to 1-year, 3-year and 5-year period.
-What if I want to view a stock chart on a very specific trading period?
+  When I was reading stock charts, I found that some of the platforms such as WSJ had already standardized their selections of trading period to 1-year, 3-year and 5-year period.
+What if I want to view a stock chart on a very special or non-standard trading period?
 For instance, I want to view stock price trend of Salesforce, starting from June to August, after the annoucement of the acquisition of Tableau by Salesforce.
-This will help analyze how investors digest this piece of news after 2 to 3 months after the deal announced.
+This will help investors analyze how investors digest this piece of news even 2 to 3 months after the deal announced.

 ## Solution
   This incentive really drives me to create a chart on which the trading period can be fully **customized** by our investors.